nasa/ziggy/doc/user-manual/log-files.md

 ### db Directory

-This is where the log files from the relational database application are stored.
-We're using Postgresql, so the main content of this directory is `pg.log`.
-If a system database is being used, this directory will not be present (since the sysadmin and DBA get to decide where the logs go, not you).
+This is where the log files from relational database applications may be stored.
+If you're using an non-system PostgreSQL database, this directory should contain `pg.log`.
+If a system database is being used, this directory will not be present since the sysadmin and DBA get to decide where the logs go, not you.
+It is also not present for databases such as HSQLDB.

 ### state Directory

 These aren't -- quite -- log files as such.
-They're actually files that are used to communicate between the algorithm processing system and the worker system (remember that the computer with the worker might not be the one trying to run the algorithm).
+They're actually files that are used to communicate between the algorithm processing system and the supervisor system (remember that the computer with the supervisor might not be the one trying to run the algorithm).
 Here's the contents of that directory:

 ```console
 logs$ ls state